vineyard-bloom/bloom-forms/docs/inputs.md

 ### Optional Props
 - `className`:
   A string that styles the input box directly.
+- `containerClass`:
+  A string that styles the wrapper around the entire component.
 - `error`:
   A string usually passed in directly from `formData` that notes an error with that field validation.
 Generally passed in like `formData.field.error`.
 - `isPassword`: